Who uses your data?

 What will happen to any information I give?

-In the future, NatCen may want to contact you about follow-up research on health.
-We will only invite you to take part in follow-up research if you give written consent for this.
-If you are invited to take part in any future studies you will be free to refuse if you do not want to take part.
+In the future, we may want to contact you to invite you to take part in another study.
+We will only do this if you consent to this during your NDNS interview.
+If you are invited to take part in any future studies, you will be free to refuse if you do not want to take part.

 How long will you keep my data?

-If you have any queries about how your data is handled, please do contact us:
+If you have any queries about how your data is handled, please get in touch:

 Kings House, 101-135 Kings Road,